yellowbyte/Reverse-Engineering-Journal/contents/tools/IDA_Tips.md

 ---
 #### *<p align='center'> Functions Window </p>*
 ---
-* Functions Window shows you all the API functions that the binary uses
+* Functions Window displays all the functions the binary uses: local functions, linked functions (e.g. [crt0](https://en.wikipedia.org/wiki/Crt0)), and dynamically-linked functions.
-  * API functions increase the disassembly's glance value and provide the reverser with more context to figure out what the surrounding code is doing
+  * dynamically-linked functions increase the disassembly's glance value and provide the reverser with more context to figure out what the surrounding code is doing since their original names can't be stripped away
     * __Glance value__: being able to quickly look over the code and have a general idea of what it is doing
 <div align='center'>
 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/tools/IDA_Tips/default_functions_window.png">